fionnaos/accela-test-auto/README.md

 # accela-test-auto
 ### Test Automation Challenge for Accela

+Using Selenium Page Object Model and TestNG.
 This is my first time working with TestNG, so I'm unaware of common usage patterns and best practices beyond what Google has told me.

+The test has been automated with an eye on future testing - methods in the Page Objects usually take Strings, for testing invalid values in input fields.
+There are also methods in MainPage and CategoryPage for automating by selecting products in particular locations instead of searching for them by name - they aren't used anywhere.

+Page Objects are not fully populated.

 #### Executing tests